Wilson-Smith/Random-Word-Generator/README.md

 Reurning on the project, the code is simple and is created by a ooga booga cave man brain, so isn't the best, but do his work.

-It will generate a random word, so if you are with your friends, you can use this project for a simple game.
+It will generate a **random** word, so if you are with your friends, you can use this project for a _simple_ game.

+_There are 4 steps_:
-The game is you have to pronounce it, spell it and then tell the meaning of the word.
++ you have to pronounce the generated word
++ spell it
++ tell the meaning of it.

 I suggest to play this game when you're drunk (or with really easy-laught friends).